Hot Ones: Accolades

-Spin-Offs
+Spin-offs

 On February 18, 2020, a short-lived spin-off titled Hot Ones: The Game Show premiered on truTV.
-Hosted by Evans, the series pitted two teams of players against one another for a chance to win up to $25,000 in a competition that involved both trivia and eating wings cooked in increasingly hotter sauces.
+Hosted by Evans, the series pitted two teams of players against one another for a chance to win up to $25,000 and be able to drink ice-cold milkshakes in a competition that involved both trivia and eating wings cooked in increasingly hotter sauces.
 The show ended on September 15, 2020 after one season.

 On January 31, 2024, First We Feast launched Hot Ones Versus on YouTube.
 The spin-off features guests asking each other difficult questions and playing a variety of games to avoid eating The Last Dab.